aatxe/oxide/notes/rustfest-proposal.md

 Rust's promise as a language grounded in programming language theory has made it a darling of the academic world.
 So, a natural question Rust _programmers_ might have is: How can we benefit from all of this attention?
-This talk has answer for these _theory-curious, intermediate Rust programmers_.
+This talk has an answer for these _theory-curious, intermediate Rust programmers_.
 Thanks to ongoing efforts to build a formal semantics for source-level Rust, we can build stronger intuitions about the meaning of types in our programs.
-These strong intuitions leverage reasoning about __equivalences_ between parts of programs at specific types along with an understanding of _modules_ and _bounded polymorphism_ with traits.
+These strong intuitions leverage reasoning about _equivalences_ between parts of programs at specific types along with an understanding of _modules_ and _bounded polymorphism_ with traits.

 Over the course of this talk, we'll cover a light introduction to formal semantics, a novel formal semantics for Rust, and a number of examples of how formal reasoning can be of immediate use to the practicing Rust programmer.
 In the process, we'll explore some interesting uses of these reasoning principles for building more secure software, going well beyond the common notion that memory safety alone implies security.
-Hopefully, by the end, everyone will be itching to try it for themselves!
+We'll also learn more about some of the theoretical work that influenced Rust's creation.
+Hopefully, by the end, everyone will be itching to try reasoning with equivalences for themselves!

 (It appears that they want something along the lines of "two paragraphs or less".)
 [Include any pertinent details such as outlines, outcomes or intended audience.]